HP ePrint: HP ePrint Enterprise

 The HP ePrint Enterprise server accepts print jobs using two primary protocols: http/https and SMTP.
 Once the HP ePrint Enterprise private cloud printing service accepts a print job message, it converts the print job into an appropriate printer language (PCL or Postscript) via an internal rendering process and submits it to the printer or MFP via TCP port 9100.
 HP ePrint Enterprise server is capable of processing multiple print jobs simultaneously by using a message queue service with the ability to track the progress of each individual print job.

-HP ePrint Enterprise server has a Web-based administration console, which any authorized user can access using a Web browser.
+HP ePrint Enterprise server has a Web-based administration console, which any authorised user can access using a Web browser.
 This console provides settings for adding and managing users and print devices, configuring server settings, performing simple diagnostics, and tracking events.

 HP ePrint Enterprise can be configured for guest user access too.
 This enables users outside the company to remotely print to company devices.
 Guest users are given access for 30 days by default.
 An administrator can change the access period to any time value and or revoke access at any time.

 HP ePrint Enterprise administrators can limit printing access to company devices by user (guest or regular) as needed.